Dai George

 * * *

 Other criticism not currently available online has appeared in New Welsh Review, Oxford Poetry, Poetry Review and Poetry Wales.
-An academic article building on my PhD research is forthcoming in the Journal of British and Irish Innovative Poetry.
+I have also published academic articles and reviews in the Journal of British and Irish Innovative Poetry and Cambridge Quarterly.

 back to top